 A 74-year-old woman visits her physician complaining of a new onset of fatigue and temporal headache.
 She lost about 5-7 pounds over the last year.
 She also has morning stiffness for one hour accompanied by aching in the shoulders and hips.
-He noticed that his vision was deteriorating during the last year.
+She noticed that her vision was deteriorating during the last year.
 Physical examination is unremarkable.
 Laboratory tests indicate high erythrocyte sedimentation rate.

 What is the most appropriate next step?